 The, PROTECT-TIMI 30 from 2005, evaluated glycoprotein IIb/IIIa inhibition role with eptifibatide when administered with indirect thrombin inhibition as compared with monotherapy with bivalirudin among patients with non-ST-segment elevation.
-857 moderate to high risk patients with at least one or more of the following risk factors: diabetes, a positive cardiac biomarker either CK-MB or troponin T/I, ST-segment deviation >0.5 mm, or TIMI risk score ≥3, was evaluated when presenting with chest pain or an anginal equivalent symptom at rest ≥10 min in the setting of a non ST elevation acute coronary syndromes, which were anticipated to undergo PCI of a native coronary artery.
+857 moderate to high risk patients with at least one or more of the following risk factors: diabetes, a positive cardiac biomarker either CK-MB or troponin T/I, ST-segment deviation >0.5 mm, or TIMI risk score ≥3, was evaluated when presenting with chest pain or an anginal equivalent symptom at rest ≥10 min in the setting of a non ST elevation acute coronary syndrome, which were anticipated to undergo PCI of a native coronary artery.
 This study compared the combination of eptifibatide and heparin (UFH/enoxaparin) with bivalirudin.
 Results showed that the primary end point of post-PCI coronary flow reserve was significantly higher with bivalirudin (1.43 vs 1.33 p=0.036).
-The myocardial perfusion (post-PCI TMPG) was found to be better in eptifibatide group (57.9% vs 50.9% p=0.048) and the 48 hr post-PCI composite of death and MI was lower in eptifibatide group (8.8% vs 6.6% p=0.246).
+The myocardial perfusion (post-PCI TMPG) was found to be better in eptifibatide group (57.9% vs 50.9% p=0.048) and the 48 hour post-PCI composite of death and MI was lower in eptifibatide group (8.8% vs 6.6% p=0.246).
 Duration of post-PCI ischemia was also lower in eptifibatide group (36 min vs 169 min p=0.013).
 In the UFH plus eptifibatide group, there were increased bleeding episodes, more notably TIMI minor bleeding episodes, (2.5% vs 0.4% p=0.027) and bleeding episodes that required transfusion (4.4% vs 0.4% p<0.001).
 This study showed that, moderate- to high-risk patients with ACS undergoing PCI, bivalirudin therapy lowers bleeding and the need for blood transfusion and is thus safer than heparin plus eptifibatide therapy[12].

-The ACUITY trial evaluated the role of bivalirudin in patients with moderate or high risk ACS patients.
+The ACUITY trial evaluated the role of bivalirudin in patients with moderate or high-risk ACS patients.
 Patients with acute ST elevation or shock were the important exclusion criteria in this study.
 The antithrombotic regimens used in this study were heparin (UFH or enoxaparin) plus GPI, bivalirudin plus GPI, and bivalirudin monotherapy.
 This trial was a 13,819 patient, open label study in which the patients were randomized to receive one of the above three antithrombotic regimens.
 Bivalirudin had comparable clinical outcomes in patients with moderate and high-risk acute coronary syndromes treated with glycoprotein IIb/IIIa inhibitors in whom percutaneous coronary intervention is done as unfractionated heparin or enoxaparin.
 Moreover, anticoagulation with bivalirudin alone suppressed adverse ischemic events to a similar extent as does glycoprotein IIb/IIIa inhibitors plus heparin, while also significantly lowering the risk of major hemorrhagic complications[13].

-The ARMYDA-7 BIVALVE study compared bivalirudin with UFH in 401 high risk patients undergoing PCI.
+The ARMYDA-7 BIVALVE study compared bivalirudin with UFH in 401 high-risk patients undergoing PCI.
 The inclusion criteria in this study was the following: age > 75 years, diabetes mellitus (definitions according to the American Diabetes Association criteria), chronic renal failure (CrCl between 30 and 60 ml/min).
 Clopidogrel 600 mg was preloaded in all patients in this study.
-At 30 day follow up, it was found that bivalirudin caused similar rates of MACE i.e., cardiac death, MI, stent thrombosis, or target vessel revascularization (11.1% vs 8.9% p=0.56) with significantly lower rates of bleeding (1.5% vs 9.9% p=0.0001)[14].
+At 30-day follow-up, it was found that bivalirudin caused similar rates of MACE i.e., cardiac death, MI, stent thrombosis, or target vessel revascularization (11.1% vs 8.9% p=0.56) with significantly lower rates of bleeding (1.5% vs 9.9% p=0.0001)[14].
 One of the important exclusion criteria was to exclude patients who were undergoing primary PCI for acute MI.